oldschoolgg/obdocs/minions.md

 The Prayer skill is also required for creating Spirit shields.

-## FLetching
+## Fletching

-You can train fletching with the `+fletch` command.
+You can train Fletching with the `+fletch` command.
 For example, `+fletch 10000 adamant dart`.
-To start off training fletching, you will want to `+chop` some logs for arrow shafts, and then `+fletch arrow shaft` them into arrow shafts.
+To start off training Fletching, you will want to `+chop` some logs for arrow shafts, and then `+fletch arrow shaft` them into arrow shafts.
 Alternativley, you can buy logs or unfinished fletching supplies from out #grand-exchange channel in the support server.

 To see all the items you can fletch, check out the [Fletching Wiki Page](https://oldschool.runescape.wiki/w/Fletching) - most of the items found there are fletchable in the bot, having the exact same level and item requirements.